denliehoo/broccoli-and-co/README.md

 ```

-We can then run our integeration tests command:
+We can then run our integeration tests command on a separate terminal:

 ```sh
 npm run cypress